 OUR MISSION

-Hunter's Heart's mission is to strengthen the bond between people and dogs by applying evidence-based protocols that make canine scent detection training fun.
+Hunter's Heart's mission is to strengthen the bond between handlers and dogs by applying evidence-based protocols that make canine scent detection training fun.
 From wildlife conservation to medical alerts, from detecting pipeline leaks to mantrailing, we've trained thousands of students worldwide.
 We'll set you up for success with your unique dog.

-ABOUT CARLA SIMON, BSc, MD, MBA
+Thanks for 200,000+ views!ABOUT CARLA SIMON, BSc, MD, MBA

-Carla Chairs the Working Dog Committee of the Canadian Association of Professional Dog Trainers.
-She partners with Citadel Canine Society (Canada's longest-running mission specific PTSD service dog provider), to train medical service dogs for veterans, first responders, nurses and 911 dispatchers.
-She is a member of the International Working Dog Association and has been a member of the Canadian Kennel Club (CKC) for 23 consecutive years.
-She served on the CKC Health and Genetics Committee, and advised on the creation of national rules and scent judges accreditation as the Senior Provincial Representative for the Scent Detection Council.
-She is a peer reviewer, author and supporting member for the International Association of Animal Behavior Consultants.
-She trained teams for mantrailing and truffle detection for Power Dog Training Centre in Italy.
+Carla partners with Citadel Canine Society (Canada’s longest-running mission-specific PTSD service dog provider) to train medical service dogs for veterans, first responders, nurses and 911 dispatchers.
+She is a member of the International Working Dog Association and has been a member of the Canadian Kennel Club (CKC) for 24 years.
+She served on the CKC Health and Genetics Committee and advised on the creation of national rules and the accreditation of scent judges as the Senior Provincial Representative for the Scent Detection Council.
+She is past Chair of the Working Dog Committee of the Canadian Association of Professional Dog Trainers, and a peer reviewer and author for the International Association of Animal Behaviour Consultants.

 Carla was the Founder of Sniff Alberta, and judges scent detection for CKC, K9 ABC Games, and is a Certifying Official for UKC Nosework (the second largest kennel club in the world).
-She has conducted Behavior Assessments for the Calgary Humane Society, onboarding junior assessors.
-In her capacity as a Canine Good Neighbor Evaluator, she organized Alberta’s first CGN test, and has evaluated therapy dog prospects, owner-trained service dog candidates and pets at events such as Pet Expo.
+She has conducted Behaviour Assessments for the Calgary Humane Society, onboarding junior assessors.
+As a Canine Good Neighbour Evaluator, she organized Alberta’s first CGN test and has evaluated therapy dog prospects, owner-trained service dog candidates, and pets at events such as the Pet Expo.
 She chaired the American Brittany Club’s Performance Committee (AKC) and was a Contributing Editor for the American Brittany Magazine.
+Carla trained teams in mantrailing and truffle detection at the Power Dog Training Centre in Italy.
 She was featured in the Pointing Dog Journal, the International Association of Animal Behavior Consultants Journal, and the Clean Run Online Learning Centre.
 Her learning materials have been adapted internationally, and are used by several Search and Rescue groups.

 Carla prioritizes ongoing continuing education.
 She has been inspired by training with the CNCA Law Enforcement Training Institute (USA), Penn Vet Working Dog Conference, NPMA Global Bed Bug Congress, Scandinavian Working Dog Institute, Dick Staal (Netherlands), Andrew Ramsey, Simon Prins, Karen Kroyer, John Rogerson (UK), and many others.

 In addition to urban and field tracking, field tests and scent detection titles, Carla’s Brittanys have won multi High in Trial international wins in UKC Elite Nosework, gold at AAC Alberta Agility Championships, National High in Trial Agility Brittany, and Best in Specialty Show at the Canadian National Brittany Specialty.
-Her Brittanys have consistently achieved numerous Top 5 national rankings.
+Her Brittanys have achieved numerous Top 5 national rankings.

 HUNTER'S HEART APPROACH